cubernetes/ft-transcendence/vault/README.md

     ### Customization Point 1 ###
     FROM foo:1.42.0

+    # Might want to become root, but don't forget to change it back later
+    # USER 0

-    # If the base image doesn't even have a shell, use a multistage build to get one.
+    # If the base image doesn't even have bash, use a multistage build to get one.

-    # Install and curl or wget and jq (or use stage from above)
+    # Install and curl or wget and jq (or use stage from above) and bash to preserve
+    # weird environment variables
-    RUN apk/apt add/install curl/wget jq
+    RUN apk/apt add/install curl/wget jq bash

     COPY --chmod=755 <<EOF /entrypoint.sh
-    #!/bin/sh
+    #!/bin/bash
+    #Must be bash since sh (specifically dash) sanitizes all environment variables which are not
+    #valid identifiers (e.g. the case for "bootstrap.memory_lock=true" in elk).
+Bash passes them through, which
+    #is in line with POSIX.

     set -e # exit on any error
     set -u # treat failed expansion as error
-    # set -vx # for debugging
+    #set -vx # for debugging

     ### Customization Point 2 ###
     service=foo